Why Choose All Children's Pediatric Emergency Center?

 Referral Information for Emergency Physicians

-Johns Hopkins All Children's Hospital Emergency Center will accept any patient of an appropriate age from any hospitals.
+Johns Hopkins All Children's Hospital Emergency Center will accept any patient of an appropriate age from any hospital.
 To transfer a patient to Johns Hopkins All Children's Hospital, please contact the Johns Hopkins All Children's Hospital Patient Transfer Center.